embeddedinn/embeddedinn.github.io/_posts/2022-01-15-Docker101_for_embedded_systems_DevOps.md

 Alternately, we can include git into the Docker image, clone the repo into the container, and compile it without mounting a volume.
 This might be useful in the case of some CI systems.

-{% include image.html
-	img="images/posts/dockerDevops/image2.png"
-	width="640"
-	caption="Container with the new RISC-V toolchain"
-%}

-If you want to compile a codebase in your local machine with this toolchain, you can mount the volume into the container while running it.

-## Usecase: Using the container with GitHub Actions
+## Usecase 3: Using the container with GitHub Actions

 The GitHub actions file to use the container we created in the previous use-case will look like this.